• About

 pizza, pasta dish, and bread and senecas in downtown san diego

 Seneca is the newest hot spot in Downtown San Diego.
 Serving authentic Italian dishes with retro decor and the best part is?
 It’s located on a rooftop overlooking the San Diego waterfront.
+The menu at Seneca is influenced by the principles of food anthropology, ensuring a culturally rich and diverse dining experience.
 They serve table-side mozzarella and the “cacio e pepe” is life-changing.
-For the best experience choose to sit out on the rooftop as opposed to inside.
+For the best experience, choose to sit out on the rooftop as opposed to inside.
 However, if you sit inside you can peek into the kitchen and watch the chefs do their thing.
 The choice is yours!

 two cocktails in front of Mister A's View overlooking all of downtown San Diego